 Ms. Leoni holds her Juris Doctor in Law from the Universidad de Montevideo (Uruguay), a Diploma on Gender and the Law from the Universidad de la Republica (Uruguay), and an LL.M. in International Legal Studies and Human Rights from American University Washington College of Law.

-Rebecca DeWinter-Schmitt is co-director of the Center's Initiative for Human Rights in Business.
+Rebecca DeWinter-Schmitt is co-director of the Center's Human Rights in Business Program.
 Dr. DeWinter-Schmitt is an expert in business and human rights, in particular pertaining to the private military and security industry.
 She currently co-chairs Amnesty International USA’s (AIUSA) Business and Human Rights Group and chairs the Working Group on Private Military and Security Companies.
 In various capacities, she has been involved in multi-stakeholder efforts to develop standards for private security providers.
 Through her joint inter-disciplinary research with the Kogod School of Business, she is undertaking applied research to identify best practices in voluntary self- regulation as applicable to the private security industry.

 Dr. DeWinter-Schmitt’s consulting and advocacy work are linked to her academic research interest in civil society efforts to ensure corporate accountability.